-CAAFI® works with various international organizations and public private partnerships with similar goals for achieving development and deployment of safe, cost-effective, sustainable alternative jet fuels (SAJF).
-We facilitate coordinated and consistent global efforts on research, development, assessment, and deployment of SAJF, share best practices, and find opportunities for synergies and complementary efforts.
+CAAFI® works with various international organizations and public private partnerships with similar goals for achieving development and deployment of safe, cost-effective, Sustainable Aviation Fuels (SAF).
+We facilitate coordinated and consistent global efforts on research, development, assessment, and deployment of SAF, share best practices, and find opportunities for synergies and complementary efforts.
 Our goal is to assist the global aviation community in achieving the goal of carbon neutral growth in international aviation from 2020.

 International Targets and Goals